 Science SB4

 What are the Three credits to include:

 science credit 1.One credit in Biology 1 or a

-requirements for series of courses equivalent
+requirements for series of courses equivalent to

-graduation? to Biology 1 earned by
+graduation?
+Biology 1 earned by passing

-passing the Biology EOC
+the Biology EOC Assessment

-Assessment
+2.Two Equally Rigorous

-2.Two Equally Rigorous Courses
+Courses

-Courses not Equally Rigorous change to elective credit for 9th graders entering 2013 and thereafter.
+Courses not Equally Rigorous change to elective credit for 9^{th} graders entering 2013 and thereafter.